InKnowWorks/IKW-GraphEngine/README.md

 # Graph Engine - Open Source

-The Microsoft Graph Engine is a fantastic technology and although  the original Microsoft Repo does not get much love or attention from the Microsoft Research team the software works has planned used in a number of commercial applications.
-We use it heavily @ InKnowWorks and thus we continue to evolve the technology.
+The Microsoft Graph Engine is a fantastic technology and although  the original Microsoft Repo does not get much love or attention from the Microsoft Research team the software works and we are using the it in a number of commercial applications and Azure host Microservices.
+We use it heavily @ InKnowWorks and at RocketUrBiz and thus we continue to evolve the technology.

 ### New Capabilities are coming!
 (Spring 2022)